-But when any one wants salvation, no matter how small and weak he is, no matter how insignificant he may be in the eyes of the world, even though he be regarded no more than the grass which is trodden under foot, God can work wonders with him.
-If God so clothes the grass of the field, which to-day is, and to-morrow is cast into the oven, much more will He clothe with power the men whom He has made in His own image, if they but submit to Him.
+But when anyone wants salvation, no matter how small and weak he is, no matter how insignificant he may be in the eyes of the world, even thought he be regarded no more than the grass which is trodden under foot, God can work wonders with him.
+If God so clothes the grass of the fields, which today is, and tomorrow is cast into the oven, much more will He clothe with power the men whom He has made in His own image, if they but submit to Him.
 That promise that He will clothe us does not refer exclusively to clothing for the body.

-"The life is more than meat, and the body than raiment."
+25 The life is more than meat, and the body than raiment.

 If He gives us that which is least important, surely He will give us that which is of infinite value.
-So the promise that He will much more clothe us than the grass, refers as well to the garment of salvation and the robe of righteousness, with which we are to be clothed.
-That power which works so wonderfully in the tiny blade of grass will work still more mightily in the man who trusts the Lord.
+So the promise that He will much more clothe us than the grass refers as well to the garment of salvation and the robe of righteousness, with which we are to be clothed.
+That power which worked so wonderfully in the tiny blade of grass will work still more mightily in the man who trusts the Lord.